Quantcast

 Although scientists are only beginning to scratch the surface, new technologies are helping to ... read more »

 More and more teachers—from elementary to college level—are posting their curricula online, turning the Internet into a huge database of educational resources.
-Whether you need sample lesson plans, assignments or exams, ideas for labs or projects, or an entire college course syllabus, you can find it all on the Web.
+Whether you need sample lesson plans, assignments or exams, or ideas for labs and projects, teaching neuroscience and the brain for kids is easy with help from the Web.

-• Be especially cognizant of your audience if you’ll be using brain images for a lecture or presentation.
-MRI scans might be very useful when shown at a professional conference, but of little interest to young school students who would likely learn much more from a virtual talking brain.
+• Be aware of your audience if you’ll be using brain images for a lecture or presentation.
+MRI scans might be very useful when shown at a professional conference, but of little interest to young school students.
 Use particular discretion when displaying images of cadaver brains, which may be considered unethical and offensive to some individuals.

 Back to Top